Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 A character’s Essence Rating is a measure of how in tune the character is with the flows of energy through and surrounding them.
-Much like an Attribute, it has a Rating ranging between One and Five.
+Much like an Attribute, it ranges between One and Five for Exalts.
 (Mortals have a Rating of Zero.)

 The Rating of Essence cannot be directly trained.
 Instead, it only